 3.2.3.
 Number of Nodes at Which the First Female Flower Appeared

 The number of nodes at which the first female flower emerged showed significant differences among the varieties.
 The lowest node count (8.20) was recorded in IET/2023/BIGVAR-2, while the other varieties exhibited moderately higher values.
 Nano boron may facilitate improved node development and earlier flowering, potentially allowing female flowers to appear at a lower, more optimal node.
-This adjustment in developmental timing can favor a better fruit set and overall productivity by promoting uniform and vigorous plant growth.
+This adjustment in developmental timing can favour a better fruit set and overall productivity by promoting uniform and vigorous plant growth.
 These results are consistent with the findings of Kumar and Topno (2022) in bitter gourd.

 Table 3.
-Impact of Nano Boron Application on Flowering Parameters in Various Bitter Gourd Varieties
+Impact of Nano -Boron Application on Flowering Parameters in Various Bitter Gourd Varieties